wingkwong/leetcode-the-hard-way/solutions/2600-2699/2644-find-the-maximum-divisibility-score-easy.md

                 # `d` will be the possible answer
                 res = d
             elif cnt == mx_cnt:
-                # however, it the counter is same as the current max
+                # however, if the counter is same as the current max
                 # then we need to take the min one
                 res = min(res, d)
         return res